 - We use steel as our material of choice.
 Steel is readily recycled and the energy needed to process the raw material is much less than the other primary bicycle frame material, aluminium.

-- At present we can confirm approx. 50% of the steel tubing we use, has between 90-100% recycled content.
+- At present we can confirm that the Reynolds steel tubing we use, has between 90-100% recycled content.
+Columbus does not offer information on the recycled content of their tubes.

 - Produced in steel, our frames are built to last.